 The symptoms of TMD vary quite a bit depending on the patient.
 You may experience issues like:

-If you notice any of these symptoms, we recommend scheduling an appointment with your dentist right away to get help.
+If you notice any of these symptoms, we recommend scheduling an appointment with your dentist in Redwood City, CA right away to get help.

 The temporomandibular joints connect your jaw to your skull and their muscles allow movement, including opening and closing of the mouth and moving side-to-side when eating.
 When teeth are aligned and working together correctly, no excessive amount of strain is added to these joints or muscles outside of the normal functioning.
 However, a damaged joint or any faulty contact of the teeth when chewing adds additional stress to these muscles, which may click, pop, spasm, or freeze as a result.
 Many times, clenching and grinding (bruxism) of the teeth is associated with this condition as well.